 According to the Urban Green Council (UGC), buildings in the U.S. account for about 48% of the overall energy and 75% of the electricity consumption in the country.
 The plants that produce this energy are not only bad for the environment but our health as well.
 When a building is poorly operated and maintained, it cost more to operate that building.
 But if the building is operated and maintained properly, we reduce our utility cost, the number of power plants we need, and our impact on our environment.

-The Ways We Waste Energy in Your Home
+The Ways You Waste Energy in Your Home

 Many of our homes have been built poorly and waste energy in many different ways.
 Some of the most common reasons our homes waste energy are: